-This cabin hole is located on the rear passenger’s LH seat.
-Its dimensions and the great room above the cabin floor allow the installation of several types of systems/sensors.
-The distance from cabin floor and the fuselage bottom skin it’s only 4.5in and it’s ideal in order to maximize the FOV of cameras, lasers and sensors.
+This cabin hole is located under the rear passenger’s LH seat.
+Its dimensions and the extensive room above the cabin floor allow the installation of several types of systems/sensors.
+The distance from cabin floor and the fuselage bottom skin is only 4.5in and it is ideal in order to maximize the FOV of cameras, lasers and sensors.

-With this option it is possible to install all the sensors listed below (other brand can be evaluated upon request):
+With this option it is possible to install all the sensors listed below (other brands can be evaluated upon request):

-This hole is located below the fuselage tailcone.
+T124 This hole is located below the fuselage tailcone.
 Its dimensions and room allow the installation of gimbal EOS up to 10 inches diameter.
-This hole can be provided in conjunction with any of the available cabin hole offering the maximum flexibility when multiple sensor are required on the same platform.
+This hole can be provided in conjunction with any of the available cabin other holes offering the maximum flexibility when multiple sensor are required on the same platform.

-Mission system power comes from both LH and RH engines alternators + internal generator.
-The overall 14V power available for mission equipment is converted by a “converter box” and distributed via multiple connector box supplying 40Amp at 28VDC for mission equipment.
+Mission system power comes from both LH and RH engines, 70Amp improved alternators + internal generators.
+The overall 14V surplus power available for mission equipment is converted by a “converter box” and distributed via multiple connector box supplying 40Amp at 28VDC for mission equipment.

 The aircraft systems are always and autonomously operative.
-Several safety provisions allow the mission systems to never draw energy by the standard aircraft system also in case of OEI operations;
+Several safety provisions allow the mission systems to never draw energy from the standard aircraft system, also in case of OEI operations.

 NO SEPARATE 24V BATTERY